Christopher T. Minson, Department Head

 211 Medical Terminology (3) Explore and develop skills in language and terminology specific to the medical sciences with an emphasis on derivation, meaning, and pronunciation.

 212 Evidence, Inference, and Biostatistics (4) Explores how data is used as evidence in research and inferred from experiments, and how statistics are used to inform us about human physiology.

 321 Human Anatomy I (5) Introduction to the human body and histology; nerves; central, autonomic, and peripheral nervous systems; cranial nerves; regional anatomy of the head; special senses.
 Includes cadaver laboratory.
 Sequence with HPHY 322, 323, 324, 325.
-Prereq: BI 212 or BI 282H.
+Prereq HPHY 211; BI 212 or BI 282H.
 Must be passed with grades of mid-C or better.

 323 Human Anatomy II (5) Heart, lungs, and vasculature in addition to regional exploration of the musculosketetal system.
 Includes cadaver laboratory.
 Sequence with HPHY 321, 322, 324, 325.
 Prereq: HPHY 321.